Owners of Italy's ACF Fiorentina soccer club ready to sell

-FRANKFURT, June 27 The following are some of the factors that may move German stocks on Tuesday:

-MILAN, June 26 The owners of Italian top-flight ACF Fiorentina are ready to sell the soccer club, a statement posted on the club's official website said on Monday.
+MILAN, June 26 (Reuters) - The owners of Italian top-flight ACF Fiorentina are ready to sell the soccer club, a statement posted on the club's official website said on Monday.

 "The owners... are absolutely ready, in light of the dissatisfaction of supporters, to step aside and hand the club to whoever wants to buy it and manage as they see fit," the statement said.